 This can be changed later.

-While viewing entities, select the entity you want to edit, or continue editing a new entity you have just saved.
+While viewing tables, select the table you want to edit, or continue editing a new table you have just saved.

-Standard entities or custom entities that are part of a managed solution may have limitations on changes you can apply.
+Standard tables or custom tables that are part of a managed solution may have limitations on changes you can apply.
 If the option is not available or is disabled, you are not allowed to make the change.

 Set once options